 2.18 Curriculum Continuity: Policy on Interruption

-This policy will have no effect on Leaves of Absence that are taken for extenuating personal or academic circumstances.
-In addition, this policy does not apply to the MD-PhD Program or to dental students.
+This policy has no effect on Leaves of Absence that are taken for extenuating personal or academic circumstances.
+In addition, this policy does not apply to the MD PhD Program or to dental students.
 The PME, Societies, and PCE leadership will strive to maintain a degree of flexibility to accommodate curriculum interruptions for extraordinary and compelling personal or academic reasons.

 To create and nurture a diverse community

 of the best people committed to leadership in alleviating human suffering caused by disease